PanaphobicSol/OnlineMerkaria/content/Player Resources/The World/Merkaria - Our Planet/Locations/Regions Overview.md

 TBD
 #### January - Last Rights (L)
 A Theocracy located in the center of the northernmost continent.
 It's founders arrived to the area by boat, quickly settling along the river while working their way inland towards the mountains where they would later build their capital.
 Along the way, they discovered a dormant Mycelian colony in the tundra when their dead began reanimating.
+The country is run by a council of "elected" religious officials, chosen by the gods of their sect from the five most prosperous
 Kai's character is from the town of Cladonia in this country.
 #### February - Cleansing (N)
 TBD